finance calculator

 FAQs

-What is a typical 401(k) match?
+What is a typical 401(k) employer match formula?

-Do matches count toward IRS limits?
+Do employer match dollars count toward IRS contribution limits?

-What if I front-load contributions?
+What happens if I front-load my 401(k) contributions?

-How does vesting affect the match?
+How do vesting schedules affect the employer match shown here?

 Related calculators